Orbital Pumping Incorporating Both Orbital Angular Momentum and Position

+To gain an insight, we consider a simplified model focusing on the orbital splitting.
+Since this perturbation is time-reversal even, the corresponding perturbation Hamiltonian should be expressed in terms of even-order products of the OAM operators, which are OAP operators.
+To be more specific, we consider a strain applied along the $\vec{u}$ direction, and model the resulting perturbation as $K[{\bf L}\cdot{\bf u}(t)]^2$ where $K$ is the strain-OAP coupling strength (see SM~\cite{supple}).
+This modeling is based on the reasoning that the strain tends to make the orbital energy of the $p_u$ orbital different from those of the other $p$ orbitals perpendicular to it.
+The perturbation $K[{\bf L}\cdot{\bf u}(t)]^2$ does exactly this job.
+The open diamonds in Fig.~\ref{fig:3} show the orbital currents pumped by the $K[{\bf L}\cdot{\bf u}(t)]^2$ perturbation incorporated to the numerical model.
+Note that the results from this simplified model reproduce the characteristics of orbital pumping obtained from the previous numerical calculation that incorporates i) and ii).

-Further insight can be gained through a simplified analytic treatment.
-Assuming that all equilibrium orbitals are degenerate at the $\Gamma$ point for simplicity, the Green's function for the perturbation of $[{\bf L}\cdot{\bf u}(t)]^2$ can be expressed as $g= g_0 I + (g_1 -g_0) [\textbf{L}\cdot \textbf{u}(t)]^2$.
-Utilizing Eqs.~(\ref{OAM_1}) and (\ref{OAP_1}), we derive
+We simplify the model further so that analytic calculation becomes possible.
+In the limit of the negligible crystal field, the orbital splitting is governed by the perturbation $K[{\bf L}\cdot{\bf u}(t)]^2$ and the Green's function in the presence of the perturbation can be expressed as $g= g_0 I + (g_1 -g_0) [\textbf{L}\cdot \textbf{u}(t)]^2$.
+Then, we obtain

-which explain that both OAM and OAP currents are pumped by lattice dynamics.
-Equation~(\ref{OAM_3}) indicates the presence of nonzero DC OAM pumping when $\vec{u}$ rotates in time, for example, $\vec{u}(t)={\bf \hat{z}}\cos\omega t+{\bf \hat{x}} \sin\omega t$.
-OAM pumping induced by the rotating strain can be understood as the transfer of PAM to electron OAM~\cite{yao2022}.
-Conversely, Eq.~(\ref{OAP_3}) suggests the absence of DC OAP pumping for a periodic $\vec{u}$, as demonstrated by its time average $(1/T)\int_0^T j^{\text{OAP}}_{\alpha,\beta\gamma} dt= (1/8\pi T)\Im[G^{1,0}_\alpha]u_\beta(T)u_\gamma(T)\to 0$ as $T$ increases.
-The emergence of DC OAP pumping in numerical calculations (Fig.~\ref{fig:3}) is attributed to the orbital texture, resulting in an interconversion between OAM and OAP, as generally proven in Ref.~\cite{han2022}.
-Its detailed analytical description would require going beyond our simplified approach and considering the Green's function more complicated than $g= g_0 I + (g_1 -g_0) [\textbf{L}\cdot \textbf{u}(t)]^2$, which we leave for future work.
+where $G_\alpha^{\mu,\nu}$ is given by Eq.~(\ref{OMC}) except that $J_{\rm ex}$ is replaced by $K$.
+We take $\vec{u}(t)=\hat{\vec{z}}\cos \omega t + \hat{\vec{x}}\sin \omega t$ to mimic the adiabatically rotationg biaxial strain examined above numerically.
+Equation~(\ref{OAM_3}) then predicts the pumping of the DC OAM current $j^{L_y,{\rm DC}}_z$, which can be understood as the transfer of PAM to electron OAM~\cite{yao2022}.
+On the other hand, the total derivative in Eq.~(\ref{OAP_3}) predicts the pumped OAP current $j^{\{L_z,L_x\}}_{z}(t)$ not to have any DC component.
+The emergence of DC OAP current $j^{\{L_z,L_x\},{\rm DC}}_{z}$ in numerical calculations [Fig.~\ref{fig:3}(b)]) is again attributed to the orbital texture, resulting in an interconversion between OAM and OAP, as generally proven in Ref.~\cite{han2022}.